Veteran lefty Tommy Milone will start Tuesday for the Mariners in Texas

 “At times it’s tough and you have your ballparks that play a little smaller than others and the ball flies a little more,” he said.
 “For me personally, it was about being unpredictable.
 I think that’s helped a lot — just not get into too many patterns.
 I think that’s part of the reason why I’m a little more successful this season.”

 Milone is not officially on the Mariners’ active roster.
 Seattle will make that roster move sometime Tuesday morning, selecting his minor league contract and adding him to the 40-man and active roster.
-Seattle has an open spot on the 40-man roster but they’ll have also remove a reliever from the active roster to make room.
+Seattle has an open spot on the 40-man roster, but they’ll have to remove a reliever from the active roster to make room.
 Officially, Milone is on the “taxi squad,” which is a designation reserved for players traveling to teams with a possible roster move being made.
-He is allowed to work out with the team in early work, but is not allowed to be in uniform during the game.
+He is allowed to work out with the team in early work but is not allowed to be in uniform during the game.

 Milone signed a minor league contract with the Mariners this offseason, knowing he’d have a chance at making the MLB roster at some point.